NCL-Team-5/MobileApplication/README.md

 <b>Mac:</b> Select SaggezzaApp.Android folder, click Project tab in the menu bar -> SaggezzaApp.Android Options -> Android Build -> Check Enable Multi-Dex

-If project doesn't run then you may have to unenable Multi-Dex and change the Dex compiler to d8 (on the same settings page), bc the new Visual Studio update broke the app
+**If you get this error "INSTALL_FAILED_INVALID_APK: Package couldn't be installed base.apk code is missing" then un-enable Multi-Dex and change the Dex compiler to d8 (on the same settings page), Visual Studio update broke the app**

 <h3>Install Packages</h3>